How to Fix a Leaking Gutter

 How to Prepare for Repairing a Leaking Gutter

-Erect your ladder in place and ensure that it is on a level surface and propped up against something secure.
-You need to have someone at the bottom of your ladder to hold it in place while you’re repairing the gutter, so make sure you speak to someone first and organize having someone there who can assist you.
+Erect your ladder in place and ensure that it's on a level surface and propped up against a secure wall.
+When working at height it's always a good idea to have someone at the bottom of the ladder to hold it in place while you repair the guttering.

-You should also attach a bucket close to the top of the ladder using a butcher’s hook.
-This is so that you can place all the loose dirt and debris into the bucket without making a mess and also keeps your hands free.
+You should also hook a bucket close to the top of the ladder, so you can place any loose debris into it while keeping your hands free and without making a mess.

 If you are planning on repairing a leaking gutter yourself, follow the below guide.
 This step-by-step guide will take you through everything you need to do if you want to fix your leaking gutter.